jose-a-rodrigues-alb/measure/docs/android/configuration-options.md

 ## `sessionSamplingRate`

-Measure SDK by default collects events for every session.
-This is useful to get a complete picture of the app's behavior and performance.
-However, in case you want to reduce the amount of data collected, you can set a sampling rate for _non-crashed_ sessions using `sessionSamplingRate.
+Measure SDK by default collects events for crashed sessions only.
+However, in case you want to collect events at a sampled rate for non-crashed sessions, use `sessionSamplingRate.

-Defaults to 1.0, meaning all sessions are exported by default.
+Defaults to 0.0, meaning no events for non-crashed sessions are exported by default.

 The sampling rate is a value between 0 and 1.
 For example, a value of `0.1` will export only 10% of the non-crashed sessions, a value of `0` will disable exporting of non-crashed sessions.

-Note that crashed sessions are always exported.
-And certain events like `cold_launch`, `warm_launch`, `hot_launch` are always exported regardless of the sampling rate.
+Note that events for crashed sessions are always exported.
+And certain events like `cold_launch`, `warm_launch`, `hot_launch`, `lifecycle_activity`, `lifecycle_fragment` are always exported regardless of the sampling rate.

+## `traceSamplingRate`

+Measure SDK collects traces at a sampled rate of 0.1%.
+Meaning 0.1% of all traces will be sent to the server.
+To modify this rate use `traceSamplingRate`.

+The sampling rate is a value between 0 and 1.
+For example, a value of `0.1` will export only 10% of the traces, a value of `0` will disable exporting of traces completely.

 ## `enableLogging`